 Are you looking for the best home insurance rate?

 Average price of home insurance in Ontario (by value)

 Although the market value of your home does not directly impact what you pay for home insurance, it can give you an idea of what you can expect to see in terms of costs.
 Normally it’s your home’s rebuild value you should consider when buying a home insurance policy.
 Buying home insurance for market value is a mistake because if your house burns down, you still own the property, so only insure for the rebuild value.

-Not all homes (or real estate markets) are the same, nevertheless, our home insurance calculator says a home valued at under $300,000 generally sees an average home insurance cost in Ontario of $711 a year.
-As the price of homes increase, so does the cost of home insurance by about 10% per $100,000.
-But, the final numbers will be impacted by other factors.
+Not all homes (or real estate markets) are the same; nevertheless, as of January 2021, our home insurance calculator says a home valued at under $300,000 generally sees an average home insurance cost in Ontario of $711 a year.
+As the price of homes increases, so does the cost of home insurance by about 10% per $100,000.
+The final numbers, however, will be impacted by other factors.

 Obviously, the more expensive the home is, the more you’ll pay for house insurance, but this isn’t a reflection of market value; it’s often a straight numbers game.
 A more expensive home means a more expensive home to rebuild or a home with more expensive attributes to protect.
-If your home falls in the $1 million to $1.2 million range, it’s reasonable to see the average home insurance cost in Ontario hit the $1500 mark annually, and over $2,000 for homes in the $1.5-to-$5-million range.
+If your home falls in the $1 million to $1.2 million range, it’s reasonable to see the average home insurance cost in Ontario hit the $1,500 mark annually, and over $2,000 for homes in the $1.5 million to $5 million range.

 What factors determine home insurance costs?

 Different factors have different impacts on your home insurance costs, so we’ve listed the most important ones below.